zukunft/zukunft.com/docs/llm/pending.md

 the shared changes and overwrites api arrays moved from cfg/sandbox/sandbox.php to the new cfg/sandbox/sandbox_related.php, because sandbox (one db id per row) and sandbox_multi (a group id per row) have no common parent and the value needs the same code; a third hierarchy would use the same helper

 adding the 'value tab box' to base_views.json shifts the database id of every component imported after it: the two components of company.json and companies.json move from 347/348 to 348/349 in src/test/resources/unit/component/list.csv, and the component links of every view after value_default shift by one too

+## component page tabs

+the component default view now has the 'component tab box' component with the changes and the my tab; it has no views tab, because the views that use the component are listed by the separate 'component views' component of the same page

+api/component/index.php did not read the url flags at all, so it always sent api_json([]) and the owner of a component was never sent either although component::api_json_array emits it under incl_related; the endpoint now uses api_type_list::from_url_array like the triple and formula endpoint

+web/component/component.php has a load_by_id_with_related and a db_fld_to_url, both only on the component: view_base and source extend the same web sandbox_code_id, so adding either to the parent would also change the view and the source page, which are separate pending items

+change_log_list::table_field_to_query_name returns '_of_cmp' for a component changes tab (leading underscore) and logs 'field name not expected' although an empty field name is the normal case of load_obj_last; the same wart exists for the formula ('_of_frm'), view, source, verb, group and value branches, whereas the ref and the type branch handle the empty field name properly - fixing all of them renames the prepared statements and churns the committed fixtures, so it needs its own change

+adding the 'component tab box' to base_views.json shifts the database id of every component imported after it, like the value tab box did before

 ### more